Run on Jupyter Notebook

 The obtained solution can be checked as follows.

-# If result is empty, the constraint condition is not satisfied and the solution cannot be found.
+# If result is empty, the constraint condition was not satisfied and the solution cannot be found.

 if len(result) == 0: